dannyc84/Cubes3DIntersection/README.md

 # Cubes3DIntersection
 Cubes3DIntersection is a web application to check if two 3D cubes collide and, eventually, calculate the intersected volume.
-It is built following the requirements [to verify if it works here](./cubes.pdf).
+It is built following the requirements [here](./cubes.pdf).

 ## Getting Started
 Use these instructions to get the project up and running.